Generic name: tolnaftate topical [ toll-NAF-tate ]

-Brand name: Absorbine Athletes Foot, Absorbine Jr. Antifungal, Blis-To-Sol, Clarus Antifungal, Fungi-Guard, LamISIL Defense, Mycocide NS, Tinactin, Tinaderm, Tinaspore
+Brand names: Absorbine Athletes Foot, Absorbine Jr. Antifungal, Blis-To-Sol, Clarus Antifungal, Fungi-Guard, ... show all 10 brands LamISIL Defense, Mycocide NS, Tinactin, Tinaderm, Tinaspore

 Drug class: Topical antifungals